mersocarlin/mersocarlin.com/posts/2016-09-10-debugging-net-core-inside-docker-container-on-a-mac.md

 ## Configuring our project to debug

 This used to be the not so easy part.
-At least it was before I discovered <a href="https://github.com/Microsoft/generator-docker" target="_blank">this project on GitHub</a>.
+At least it was before I discovered [this project on GitHub](https://github.com/Microsoft/generator-docker).

 <img alt="Adding Docker debug files" height="593" src="/assets/blog/2016-09-10-debugging-net-core-inside-docker-container-on-a-mac/adding-docker-debug-files.gif" title="Adding Docker debug files" width="921" />